After contracting Covid-19, most Indian ministers are being treated in private hospitals

 Tamil Nadu Governor Banwarilal Purohit also tested positive for the virus on Sunday.
 He was asymptomatic and advised home isolation.
 His tests and other assessments were conducted at Kauvery Hospital, a private facility.

-Several ministers in states have also contracted the disease.
+Several ministers in state cabinets have also contracted the disease.
 Most of them were treated at private healthcare facilities and not in public hospitals.

-However, some did receive treatment in government-run hospitals.
-On Sunday, Uttar Pradesh’s Minister of Technical Education Kamal Rani Varun, 62, died of the virus, NDTV reported.
-She tested positive on July 18 and had been admitted to the state-run Sanjay Gandhi Postgraduate Institute of Medical Sciences in Lucknow.
+There were, however, exceptions.
+On Sunday, Uttar Pradesh’s Minister of Technical Education Kamal Rani Varun, 62, who had been admitted to the state-run Sanjay Gandhi Postgraduate Institute of Medical Sciences in Lucknow, died of the virus, NDTV reported.
+She tested positive on July 18.

 Privately administered care